 Would you like to be a Traprock Trekker, Superior Lobetrotter or Walk the Wauker?
-These are three of the awards you can earn along the Ice Age Trail by completing all of the Trail miles that lie within a participating chapter's geographical area of responsibility.
+These are just a few of the awards you can earn along the Ice Age Trail by completing all of the Trail miles that lie within a participating chapter's geographical area of responsibility.

 Just complete a registration form, available from the chapters listed below, and mail it in with the nominal fee.
 Maps, hiking information and a hiking log will be mailed back to you.
 Simply log your progress, send it back to the chapter and you will receive a recognition and an award.

 - 40th Anniversary Commemorative Patch (2014 only!) - Langlade County Chapter

 - Glacial Drifters - Baraboo Hills and Lodi Valley chapters

 - Walk Across Rock County - Rock County Chapter

 - Kettle Trekkers - Walworth/Jefferson County Chapter

 - Walk the Wauk - Waukesha/Milwaukee County Chapter